hphuc204/L3akCTF-2025-Writeup/README.md

 ### Wi-Fight A Ghost?
 ![image](https://hackmd.io/_uploads/S1yw_hMIxl.png)

-This is an assignment I worked on together with my teammate [@daq2712](https://github.com/daq2712)
+This is an assignment i worked on together with my teammate [@daq2712](https://github.com/daq2712)

 We need to answer 14 questions to get the flag